Kanekolovi/Karaneko-Prologue-Lore/Events/The Legend of Velkar.md

 She was supposed to exist for the people, Yet the unexpected happened..."

 -- game cutscene shuts off.
-It was [[Karam (IRL)]] playing on his PC and Nayan shut off by walking on the socket button xd.
+It was [[Karam (IRL)]] playing on his PC and Nayan shut it off by walking on the socket button xd.